 Faculty of Graduate Studies; Institutional Planning and Analysis

-Open more options and streams for international students including by re-imagining the Pathway Program In progress.
-Discussions underway with Deans' Council in spring 2024.
+Open more options and streams for international students including by re-imagining the Pathway Program Complete and ongoing.
+Senate reviewed and approved modifications to the Pathway Program model in 2024.
+Discussions are ongoing with Deans' Council on expanded pathways in specific subjects such as math.
 Continuing Studies

 Affordability, access & inclusion